gotspam/azure-test/examples/standalone/payg/README.md

 ### Validating the Deployment

 To view the status of the example and module template deployments, navigate to Resource Groups->**your resource group name**->Deployments.
-You should see a series of deployments, including one each for the example template as well as the accessTemplate, appTemplate, networkTemplate, dagTemplate, bigipTemplate, and functionTemplate.
+You should see a series of deployments, including one each for the example template as well as the accessTemplate, appTemplate, networkTemplate, publicipTemplate, and bigipTemplate.
 The deployment status for each template deployment should be "Succeeded".
 If any of the deployments are in a failed state, proceed to the Troubleshooting Steps section below.

 ### Testing the WAF Service

 To test the WAF service, perform the following steps:
-- Check the VM Scale Set instance health state; instance health is based on Azure's ability to connect to your application via the VM Scale Set's load balancer
+- Check the VM instance health state
-  - Navigate to Resource Groups->**your resource group name**->Overview->**uniqueId-vmss**->Instances
+  - Navigate to Resource Groups->**your resource group name**->Overview->**uniqueId-vm**->Instances
   - The health state for each instance should be "Healthy".
 If the state is "Unhealthy", proceed to the troubleshooting steps section
 - Obtain the IP address of the WAF service:
   - **Console**: Navigate to Resource Groups->**your resource group name**->Deployments->**your parent template deployment name**->Outputs->appPublicIps